ehrpg/qstar/docs/crisis/index.md

 Every hour a non-lethal wound is healed automatically.

-Every day a wounded character can roll a [Body][] check and heal wounds equal to [Extras][] of the roll, regardless of being healed or not.
+Every day a wounded character can roll a [Body][] check and heal wounds equal to [Raises][] of the roll, regardless of being healed or not.
 A critical failure on the [Body][] check causes an additional wound.

 The Natural Healing [Body][] roll is influenced by these conditions: